echocam/dynamo/README.md

 Building, Running and Testing
 =============================

-You must have Java8 installed or above.
+You must have Java 1.8.0_74 or above installed.
 The project is built using [Gradle](http://gradle.org/).

 Linux
 -----